mainmatter/mainmatter.com/_posts/2020-10-30-the-guide-to-successful-remote-teams.md

 this way of working is entirely new.
 And even if it comes with many challenges, the benefits are manifold.
 Employees get to choose where to live independently of where they find work and save a lot of time on sometimes long commutes (which is also great for the environment and climate).
+In fact, 90% or remote workers say they plan to remain remote for the rest of their career and 94% would even encourage others to work remotely as well.
 Companies benefit as well as they can attract talent from anywhere and are not limited in terms of who they can hire by their location.

 <!--break-->